Lady Randolph Churchill

+Jennie published her memoirs in 1908.
+In 1909, her theatrical play His Borrowed Plumes debuted in The Globe Theatre.
+Although Mrs Patrick Campbell produced and took the lead role in the play, it was a commercial failure.
+Jennie served as the chair of the hospital committee for the American Women's War Relief Fund, starting in 1914.
+Her organization helped fund and staff two hospitals during World War I.

 Early life

-Jennie Jerome was born in the Cobble Hill section of Brooklyn in 1854, the second of four daughters (one died in childhood) of financier, sportsman, and speculator Leonard Jerome and his wife Clarissa (always called Clara), daughter of Ambrose Hall, a landowner.
+Jeanette Jerome was born in the Cobble Hill section of Brooklyn in 1854, the second of four daughters (one died in childhood) of financier, sportsman, and speculator Leonard Jerome and his wife Clarissa "Clara", daughter of Ambrose Hall, a landowner.
 Jerome's father was of Huguenot extraction, his forebears having emigrated to America from the Isle of Wight in 1710.
 Hall family lore insists that Jennie had Iroquois ancestry through her maternal grandmother; however, there is no research or evidence to corroborate this.

-She was raised in Brooklyn, Paris, and New York City.
+She was raised in Brooklyn, Manhattan, Paris and London.
 She had two surviving sisters, Clarita (1851–1935) and Leonie (1859–1943).
-Another sister, Camille (1855–1863) died when Jennie was nine.

-There is some disagreement regarding the time and place of her birth.
+Another sister, Camille (1855–1863) died when Jennie was nine.There is some disagreement regarding the time and place of her birth.
 A plaque at 426 Henry St. gives her year of birth as 1850, not 1854.
 However, on 9 January 1854, the Jeromes lived nearby at number 8 Amity Street (since renumbered as 197).
 It is believed that the Jeromes were temporarily staying at the Henry Street address, which was owned by Leonard's brother Addison, and that Jennie was born there during a snowstorm.